 TransCoder can be trained with reinforcement learning (RL) or supervised learning (SL).
-In RL mode, the program p synthesized by the Generator is applied to the query raster and returns an output raster, which is then sent to the oracle.
-The oracle deems it correct or not and that response determines the value of the reward (1 or 0, respectively), which is then used to update the Generator.
-In this mode, we rely on the REINFORCE algorithm [24, 26].
+In RL, the program p synthesized by the Generator is applied to the query raster and returns an output raster, which is then sent to the oracle.
+The oracle deems it correct or not, and that response determines the value of the reward, which is then used to update the Generator.
+The reward value is 1 when the oracle's answer is true for all pairs of demonstration and test, otherwise, the value is 0.
 Unfortunately, the a priori odds for a generated program to solve the given task are minuscule.
-As a result, training TransCoder only with RL is usually inefficient, especially in the early stages, when the generated programs are almost entirely random: most episodes lead to no reward and, consequently, no parameter updates.
+As a result, training TransCoder only with RL is usually ineffective and inefficient, especially in the early stages, when the generated programs are almost entirely random: most episodes lead to zero reward and, consequently, no parameter updates.
+Therefore, based on preliminary experimenting, we abandoned the idea of training TransCoder end-to-end with RL.

-This motivates considering the SL mode, in which we use the program that solves the given task (target) to guide the Generator.
-We directly confront the actions of the Generator (i.e. the AST nodes it produces) with the target program node-by-node, and apply a loss function that rewards choosing the right symbols at individual nodes and penalizes the incorrect choices.
-In SL, every training episode produces non-zero updates for the model's parameters (unless the target program has been perfectly generated).

-In general, the specific program used as the target in this scenario will be one of many programs that implement the input-output mapping exemplified by the demonstrations of the presented task (see Sec.
+The ineffectiveness of RL motivates the SL mode, in which we use the program that solves the given task (target) to guide the Generator.
+We directly confront the actions of the Generator (i.e. the AST nodes it produces) with the target program node-by-node, and apply a loss function (categorical cross-entropy) that rewards choosing the right symbols at individual nodes and penalizes the incorrect choices.
+In SL, every prediction produces non-zero gradi-ents, and thus non-zero updates for the model's parameters (unless the target program has been perfectly generated).
+We employ the AdamW [18] optimizer with default parameter values provided in the TensorFlow [1] library.
+Addi-tionally, within each outer loop (consecutive Training phases culminating in the transition to the Exploration phase), the learning rate is adjusted according to the method introduced in [24] (with 5 warm-up and 25 decay inner cycles).
+The prerequisite for SL is the availability of target programs; as those are not given in the ARC benchmark (in any form, not mentioning our DSL), we devise a method for producing them online during training, presented in Sec.
+3.7.
+In general, the specific program used as the target will be one of many programs that map the input panels of the task's demonstrations to the corresponding output panels (see Sec.
 2).
 Deterministic models cannot realize one-to-many mappings, and the variational layer introduced in Sec.
 3.2 is meant to address this limitation.
-Upon the ultimate perfect convergence of TransCoder's training, we would expect the deterministic output of the Solver (corresponding to z{μ}) to abstractly represent the common semantic of all programs that solve the presented task, and the variational layer to sample the latents that cause the Generator to produce concrete programs with that very semantics.
+Upon the ultimate perfect convergence of TransCoder's training, we would expect the deterministic output of the Solver

+(corresponding to z{μ}) to abstractly represent the common semantic of all programs that solve the presented task, and the variational layer to sample the latents that cause the Generator to produce concrete programs with that very semantics.
-The prerequisite for the SL mode is the availability of target programs; as those are not given in the ARC benchmark (in any form, not mentioning our DSL), we devise a method for producing them online during training, presented in the next section.

-For gradient propagation, we employ the AdamW [18] optimizer with default parameter values provided in the TensorFlow [1] library.
-Additionally, within each outer loop the learning rate is adjusted according to the method introduced in [23] (with 5 warm-up and 25 decay inner cycles).